 I read the news today that singer Glen Campbell announced his final album and tour this summer.
 He was diagnosed with Alzheimer’s Disease six months ago and this will be his last hurrah.

-Now, I was never a HUGE fan to say the least (although Rhinestone Cowboy was one of the very first songs I ever remember hearing and loved) but after reading the resume of this man’s accomplishments I’ve come to appreciate his work as both an artist and a person who actually lived out the “American Dream”.
+Now, I was never a die hard fan to say the least (although Rhinestone Cowboy was one of the very first songs I ever remember hearing and loved) but after reading the resume of this man’s accomplishments, I’ve come to appreciate his work as both an artist and a person who actually lived out his dream… and then some.
 We all can only hope to be so lucky.

 I’m sure all you Taylor Swift, Lady Gaga and Beyonce fans will laugh me to scorn and go ahead.
 But let’s see where your ladies are thirty years from now.
 They won’t have this list to reflect on that’s for sure.
 No, there will NEVER be another artist in our lifetime that has done what Glen Campbell has.

 Check this out and see if you agree:

 - A Life of Hits: Glen Campbell has had 81 songs on the charts.
 That averages out to one for every year of his life plus six before he was born.